West Virginia beats Oklahoma 72-71 in Big 12 tourney

 None of which seemed to matter much Wednesday night.

-Brady Manek had 22 points and Kristian Doolittle had 18 for the seventh-seeded Sooners, who are now poised to give the NCAA Tournament selection committee an intriguing case.
+Brady Manek had 22 points and Kristian Doolittle had 18 for the Sooners, who are now poised to give the NCAA Tournament selection committee an intriguing test case on Sunday.

 The Mountaineers, who have played in the past three title games, raced to an early lead against the Sooners, only to watch coach Lon Kruger’s team slowly claw back into the game.